Uzès, France

 Getting to Uzès

-Uzès is located amidst the picturesque hills and valleys of Provence, about 30 minutes north of Nimes and 30 minutes west of Avignon.
+Uzès is located amidst the picturesque hills and valleys of the Languedoc region near the western boarder of Provence, and is a 30 minute drive north of Nimes and 40 minutes west of Avignon.

-Alternatively, it is also possible to reach Avignon on the TGV from Nice - again, with an approximate jounery of 3 hours.
+Alternatively, it is also possible to reach Avignon on the TGV from Nice - again, with an approximate journey of 3 hours.

 Links - Further Information